Breaking the cycle.

 Conduct a systematic review of how physicians and staff spend their time.
 Identify the highest-impact opportunities for automation or process improvement.

 Evaluate AI-powered solutions for documentation, coding, and workflow automation.
-Look for platforms designed specifically for healthcare with proven ROI.
+Look for platforms designed specifically for healthcare with proven outcomes.

 Work with EHR vendors to streamline workflows, reduce unnecessary clicks, and implement smart defaults that minimize documentation burden.